waii-ai/waii-sdk-py/doc/docs/database-module.md

 - `table`: `TableName` for which constraints is getting updated.
 - `cols`: List of string representing column names of constraint.
 - `constraint_type`: Type of the constraint. it could be either ConstraintType.primary or ConstraintType.foreign
+- `relationship_type`: (Optional) Type of relationship between tables when dealing with foreign key constraints.
+Possible values include:
+  - `one_to_one`: One-to-one relationship
+  - `one_to_many`: One-to-many relationship
+  - `many_to_many`: Many-to-many relationship
+  - `belongs_to`: Child table belongs to parent table
+  - `has_one`: Parent table has one child record
+  - `has_many`: Parent table has many child records
+  - `many_to_one`: Many child records relate to one parent record
+  - `unknown`: Relationship type cannot be determined or is unclear
 - `src_table`: Only applicable when you are adding ConstraintType.foreign constraint.
 It is `TableName` where foreign key is referenced to.
 - `src_cols`: Only applicable when you are adding ConstraintType.foreign constraint.It is list of string representing column names of constraint in src_table.
 - `comment`: Any comment you want to add for constraint(Optional)